randall-coding/cs2_server/tutorial.md

 Counter Strike 2 is the sequel to the popular online tactical shooter CS:GO.
 In fact, Valve has completely replaced CS:GO with CS2, which some say is closer to a major update than a full fledged sequel.
 The CS2 graphics are significantly improved, the game runs on a new game engine (Source 2), some maps have been modified, the UI is updated, there is new smoke behavior, and server behavior has been tweaked to better handle discrepancies in lagtime.
 Nevertheless, the overall gist of the game is the same and that is how players want it to be.
 Counter Strike is a game with a high skill threshold where players can put in thousands of hours and still have more to learn.
 This time represents an investment which players don't want to go to waste.

 CS2 relies on servers around the globe,just like CS:GO.
 Players are automatically assigned a public server when they click "Go" on a gameplay mode.
 This can be fine for most players, but some players want something more customisable.
 Fear not, CS2 allows you to run your own server which you can control.
 A server where you can goof around with your friends, make your own rules, and configure all sorts of wacky customizations.
 You can make this a public server that anyone can join or a private server that is password protected.
 In this tutorial, we will be making and deploying our own CS2 server using pre-made images for easy deployment.
-The tool we will use for this is Acorn.
+The tool we will use for this is called Acorn.

 ## What is Acorn?